Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups: Introduction

 take values in the upper half complex plane $\m H$ at some $P\in V$ and are geodesically independent \footnote{We say that $t_1, \ldots , t_n $ are geodesically independent if $t_i$ is nonconstant for $i =1, \ldots , n$ and there are no relations of the form $t_i = \gamma t_j$ for $i \neq j$, $i,j \in \{1, \ldots , n \}$ and $\gamma$ is an element of the commensurator of $\Gamma$.}.
 Then the $3n$-functions

 (considered as functions on $V(\m C)$ locally near $P$) are algebraically independent over $\m C(V)$. \end{thm}

 One can also describe Theorem \ref{OGalw} in more geometric terms.
-Let $W\subset \m A^{n}(\m C)$ be an algebraic variety which has a nonempty intersection with $\m H^n.$ Theorem \ref{OGalw} precisely characterizes those varieties $W$ whose image under the automorphic function (and derivatives) applied to each coordinate: is an algebraic variety.
+Let $W\subset \m A^{n}(\m C)$ be an algebraic variety which has a nonempty intersection with $\m H^n.$ Theorem \ref{OGalw} precisely characterizes those varieties $W$ whose image under the automorphic function (and derivatives) applied to each coordinate: is contained in a proper algebraic subvariety of $\m C^{3n}$.
 Intuitively, the function $j_ \Gamma$ is highly transcendental, so the varieties obtained in this way should be restricted to a very special class.
 Indeed, Theorem \ref{OGalw} says that if $\bar j_{\Gamma} (W)$ is an algebraic variety, then $W$ must have been defined by instances of relation of the form $t_i = \gamma t_j $ where $\gamma$ is an element of the commensurator of $\Gamma$, giving a very restrictive (countable) class of complex varieties coming from the image of $\bar j_\Gamma$.

 As we will explain in additional detail below, our methods also allow for more general results, which are most naturally stated in the language of model theory.
 For instance, statements incorporating other transcendental functions on additional coordinates (such as Weierstrass $\wp$-functions and exponential functions on semi-abelian varieties) similar to Theorem 1.6 of \cite{PilaAO} will follow from our general result.